InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-hardhat.md

 npx hardhat console --network inj_testnet
 ```

-Now the shell will be NodeJs instead of bash/ zsh/ any other shell you were using.
+Now the shell will be a NodeJs REPL instead of your regular shell (bash, zsh, et cetera).
-Here we will create an instance of the Counter smart contract.
+In this REPL, we will create an instance of the `Counter` smart contract.
 To do so, use `ethers.getContractFactory(...)` and `contract.attach('0x...');`.
 For example, if the smart contract was deployed to `0x98798cc92651B1876e9Cc91EcBcfe64cac720a1b`, the command should look like this: